Message Trace in Office / Microsoft 365

 Subject and size

 Status and details of events.
-There are seven possible values in the delivery status field: delivered, failed, pending, expanded, quarantined, filtered as spam and unknown.
+There are seven possible values in the delivery status field: delivered, failed, pending, expanded, quarantined, filtered as spam, and unknown.

 IP address used to send the message

-Message ID a unique number identifying a message.
+Message ID is a unique number identifying a message.
 If a message is sent to more than one recipient, it will display once for every recipient in the message trace search, but all those entries will have the same Message ID and different Message Trace ID

-Practical application of message tracking:
+Practical application of message tracking